Adding an ‘item’ (artifact)

 Make sure that the image CAPTION is filled in and, ideally the image description.
 Visitors will only see the CAPTION when they see the image.

 This field will contain the link to a pdf document.
-(Currently only PDF files can be attached to items and only one document can be attached.)
+(Currently only one PDF document can be attached.)
 Click on the Add file button and either upload a new PDF file or select a PDF file from the Media library.

 Display options